PostgREST/postgrest/auth.rst

 JWT Generation
 --------------

 You can create a valid JWT either from inside your database or via an external service.
-Each token is cryptographically signed with a secret passphrase -- the signer and verifier share the secret.
-Hence any service that shares a passphrase with a PostgREST server can create valid JWT.
-(PostgREST currently supports only the HMAC-SHA256 signing algorithm.)
+Each token is cryptographically signed with a secret key.
+In the case of symmetric cryptography the signer and verifier share the same secret passphrase.
+In asymmetric cryptography the signer uses the private key and the verifier the public key.
+PostgREST supports both symmetric and asymmetric cryptography.

 JWT from SQL
 ~~~~~~~~~~~~